 “Net income” refers to the total after balancing a parent’s income and debts and expenses.
 It’s possible for a higher-earning parent to have a lower net income than a lower-earning parent due to carried debt.
 A Springfield, IL divorce attorney may need to consult with financial experts to determine the exact net income of both divorcing spouses.
 It may also be necessary to consult forensic accounts and other professional analysts to determine whether one of the divorcing spouses has attempted to hide assets or debts in an attempt to offset their liability for child support.

-Your Springfield, IL divorce attorney can help you gather the documents and records you may need to accurately prove your net income.
+Your Springfield, IL child support attorney can help you gather the documents and records you may need to accurately prove your net income.
 Once you and your attorney are confident that both you and your spouse’s respective net incomes have been accurately reported, you can then assess other factors to estimate your child support liability.

 Your Child’s Needs and Best Interests